Tim Swiel

 Timothy Gregory Swiel (born 4 June 1993) is an English-born South African rugby union player.
 His regular position is fly-half.

 Career

 Youth

 Swiel attended Bishops in Cape Town and played in their first side in 2010 and 2011 alongside Dillyn Leyds, Oli Kebble and Johnny Kôtze.
 As part of an exchange programme, Swiel also played for English school side Dulwich College during the 2009–2010 season.

 Swiel represented at Under-16 level at the 2009 Grant Khomo Week and at Under-18 level at the 2010 Academy Week and 2011 Craven Week tournaments, leading to his inclusion in the South Africa Schools side in 2011.

-Swiel also played for the team in the 2012 Under-21 Provincial Championship – scoring 81 points to finish joint seventh in the scoring charts – and 2013 Under-21 Provincial Championship competitions – scoring 180 points including 5 tries.
+Swiel also played for the team in the 2012 Under-21 Provincial Championship – scoring 81 points, with one try, to finish joint seventh in the scoring charts in 14 games – and 2013 Under-21 Provincial Championship competitions – scoring 180 points including 5 tries in 13 games.

 Western Province

 His senior debut came during the 2013 Vodacom Cup competition, coming on as a substitute in 17–17 draw against in Ceres.
 Seven more appearances followed in that competition.